The State of Foster Care in Virginia

 An Overview of the Foster Care System in Virginia

-As of October 1st, 2021, there are a total of 5,299 children in the foster care system in the state of Virginia.
+As of August 1, 2025, there are approximately 5,500 children in the foster care system in the state of Virginia.
 Finding suitable foster homes and foster families for this diverse group of children is a constant uphill battle.
-The needs and circumstances of each child makes long-term solutions difficult to find.
+The needs and circumstances of each child make it difficult to find long-term solutions.

 In terms of the youth's gender assigned at birth, the number of boys vs. girls that require care is almost the same.
 We can also tell you that it is much harder to place girls than it is boys.